 Moving forward Pilates created over 500 exercises which he called Contrology.
 Today we call it the Pilates method which consists of mat exercises and equipment based exercises performed on the reformer, Cadillac (trapeze), ladder barrel, spine corrector, Ped-o-Pull, Wunda Chair, Foot Corrector, Magic Circle and the Toe Gizmo.

 Pilates has blossomed into a thriving and innovative industry.
-There are many different derivatives on the original/classical Pilates exercises, but the main goal is really the same… to create pain free movement so that it’s practitioners can thrive throughout there whole life.
+There are many different derivatives on the original/classical Pilates exercises, but the main goal is really the same… to create pain free movement so that it’s practitioners can thrive throughout their whole life.

 In the past 15 years Pilates has been on the rise and is now getting recognition with health care communities.
 More therapy offices are offering Pilates as a method of rehabilitation and professional athletes are seeing the results.
 The method has become more refined and continues to evolved.
 More men are opening up to the female dominated classes and finally seeing the benefits that it’s creator, a man lived his life by.

 Now Pilates is beginning to embrace the online world!